John Peake (field hockey): 1948 London Olympics

 In June 1946 London was awarded the 1948 Olympics, the 1944 Games had originally been intended to be hosted by London but was cancelled due to the Second World War.
 Peake was selected for the Olympic team early in 1948 and had very little time to train with the team, he later said “The hockey season ended at Easter with the great gathering at Folkestone.
 And of course [the Olympics] was going to be in the summer.
 We hardly met each other.
 It wasn’t until six weeks before leaving that we had a gathering.
 We got together with some local people and played, and this is the first time we saw the people from Scotland and Wales.
 We were all pretty fit; we were playing tennis or squash or something.
 Nevertheless, we had nothing like the long build-up that they have now."

-Peake was a member of the British field hockey team for the 1948 Olympic Games in London.
+He was selected for the Olympic Trial and subsequently was a member of the British field hockey team for the 1948 Olympic Games in London.
 Peake played in all five matches as forward, the first of which was a goalless draw against Switzerland on 31 July 1948.
 That result was followed up on 5 August by beating USA 11–0, two days later repeating that result against Afghanistan.
 Peake and the rest of his team qualified for the semifinal's top group and played Pakistan on 9 August who they beat 2–0.
 The final was played against the newly independent India on 12 August at Wembley Stadium, the Indians won 4–0 with two goals being scored by the legendary Indian hockey player Balbir Singh Sr. Peake and the British team won the silver medal, Peake did play a few more times internationally but this was the last major tournament Peake competed in and was the penultimate medal that the British hockey team won at the Olympics until 1984.